-- The agency will analyze monitoring data from the Philadelphia Air Quality Survey (PAQS) project, the Community-Scale Air Toxics Ambient Monitoring project, the mobile monitoring equipment, and other monitoring projects to evaluate concentrations of air pollutants throughout the city.
-Based on these results and funding, the agency plans to propose updates to FRM/FEM and air toxics monitoring locations if needed. - The agency will work on Environmental Justice issues and enhanced public participation during the development of the Air Monitoring Network Plan and investigate pollutant concentrations in overburdened communities.
-The newly added mobile platform (monitoring van) may be deployed to these neighborhoods for enhanced air monitoring. - The agency was awarded an American Rescue Plan (ARP) competitive monitoring grant from EPA in 2022.
-The project will focus on enhanced air monitoring in overburdened communities in Philadelphia. - Improve the understanding of particulate and air toxic pollutants in Philadelphia. - The agency plans to pursue negotiations with the port entities in order to implement monitoring and emission inventory efforts in this location.
-AMS plans to assist EPA on a port air monitoring project. - The agency would like to consider the establishment of an asset management framework for the monitoring system and develop an air quality monitoring modernization plan as opportunities for sustainability.
-This may include an asset inventory in the AirVision database system. - The agency would like to better understand the performance and remedy the challenges in the use of low-cost sensors to provide real-time, local-scale air quality information.
-Challenges include: data quality and outlier concerns, data processing and validation, impact of humidity on instrument performance, data interpretation and publication, etc. - The agency will seek other funding opportunities (e.g. grants issued by EPA and other funding sources) to further invest in air monitoring in communities with environmental justice concerns.
+- The agency will continue to analyze monitoring data collected from the existing Philadelphia Air Monitoring Network, the Philadelphia Air Quality Survey (PAQS), the Community-Scale Air Toxics Ambient Monitoring project, the mobile monitoring platform, and other monitoring projects to evaluate concentrations of air pollutants throughout the city.
+Based on these results and funding, the agency plans to propose updates to FRM/FEM and air toxics monitoring locations if needed.
+The Community-Scale Air Toxics Ambient Monitoring project may be extended. - The agency will work on Environmental Justice issues and enhanced public participation during the development of the Air Monitoring Network Plan and investigate pollutant concentrations in overburdened communities.
+A new air monitoring station is proposed to be set up at 2201 W. Hunting Park Ave. in North Philadelphia (HUN site).
+The AMS mobile platform (monitoring van) will also be deployed to these neighborhoods for enhanced air monitoring. - The agency was awarded an American Rescue Plan (ARP) competitive monitoring grant from EPA in 2022.
+The project will focus on enhanced air monitoring in overburdened communities in Philadelphia. - The agency will receive an EPA non-competitive grant under the Inflation Reduction Act (IRA) which will help provide funding for the establishment of the new monitoring station, the HUN site, in North Philadelphia. - The agency will allocate more resources in implementing the recently amended Air Management Regulation VI, which has been strengthened to reduce air toxics concentrations and health risks. - The agency would like to consider the establishment of an asset management framework for the monitoring system and develop an air quality monitoring modernization plan as opportunities for sustainability.
+This may include an asset inventory in the AirVision database system. - The agency would like to better understand the performance and remedy the challenges in the use of low- and medium-cost sensors to provide real-time, local-scale air quality information in EJ communities.
+Selected models (such as Clarity Node-S) of these sensors are being evaluated for their performance. - The agency will seek other funding opportunities (e.g. grants issued by EPA and other funding sources) to further invest in air monitoring in communities with environmental justice concerns.